osmoscraft/osmosnote/docs/editor-reference.md

 ## Find on page

 - Use the browser find on page (<kbd>Ctrl</kbd>+<kbd>F</kbd>) feature.
-  -- Use <kbd>Escape</kbd> key to exit find on page mode.
-Your caret should select the matching words.
+- Use <kbd>Escape</kbd> key to exit find on page mode.
+Your caret should select the matching phrase.